Azure-Samples/deepresearch/README.md

 6. **Report Generation**: A final comprehensive report with images is created

 The implementation leverages LangGraph for orchestrating the research workflow and WebSockets for real-time communication between the client and server.

-## Security and Compliance

-This project follows Azure security best practices:

-- Input validation to prevent injection attacks
-- Safe handling of API keys through environment variables
-- No storage of personal data or research queries

 ## Resources